AbdessamadYamani/Miki-AI-2.0/README.md

 - **Cost Management**: For cost-conscious users, consider using the task structure system (see below) to reduce planning overhead for repetitive tasks.

 ### Task Structure System - Performance Optimization
-The project includes a powerful task structure system that helps mitigate performance issues:
+The project includes task structure system that helps mitigate performance issues:

 - **Pre-Defined Workflows**: Users can create custom task structures that define specific approaches for repetitive tasks (e.g., "always use Word for reports").
 - **Reduced Planning Overhead**: When a similar task is requested, the agent can follow the pre-defined structure instead of planning from scratch, significantly reducing token usage and execution time.